zserge/nanonn/README.md

 * Zero dependencies.
 Seriously, very lightweight.
 * Comes with tests, benchmarks and examples.

+Here's for example an [MNIST demo in JavaScript](https://zserge.com/nanonn/js/mnist.html) to show you what NanoNN can do.

 ## Implementations

 * [C](c), good old C89, no memory allocations, vectorization where possible.